Andrustn/2021-mutual-capstone/README.md

 # 2021 Mutual Data Science Capstone Project - Appropriate-Checker

+## Final Product:
+  - A post request with a JSON body with the format:
+    - {"message": "I could really go for a ncmo right now"}
+  - can be sent to the API Gateway endpoint https://orqp9raml1.execute-api.us-east-1.amazonaws.com/appropriate-check and recieve a classification response for the appropriateness of the message.

 ## Files and descriptions:
 ### README.md
   - A file containting file descriptions and instructions for executing code